As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 - Thimerosal is a mercury-based preservative that has been used to prevent contamination of vaccines with bacteria and fungi.

-- Some parents worried that thimerosal used in vaccines may lead to autism.
+- Some parents worry that thimerosal used in vaccines could lead to autism.

 - Many scientific studies have shown that there is no link between thimerosal and autism